 We admit it—Facetune is addicting.
 A little too addicting, perhaps.
-Anyone who’s tried it (ahem, guilty) can attest to the rabbit hole that is the refining, smoothing, patch features.
+Anyone who’s tried it (ahem, guilty) can attest to the rabbit hole that is the refining, smoothing, and patch features.
 One quick zoom and a swipe (okay, a lot of swipes) later, and suddenly our eyes are brighter, lashes longer, and cheekbones protruding like a Delevingne’s.
-It’s enough to make any woman shell out for four whole dollars for an app that basically lets you Photoshop your whole face.
+It’s enough to make any woman shell out four whole dollars for an app that basically lets you Photoshop your whole face.
 There is one downside, however (other than going way, way overboard and looking like a Sailor Moon character).
 While Facetune might give you the airbrushed skin and eye bag–free visage of your dreams on a phone screen, there’s still the real-life thing.
 And since we’re, you know, humans, and live our lives interacting with other humans, this proves to be a problem.
-Enter makeup, the Facetune alternative and OG face enhancer.
+Enter makeup: the Facetune alternative and the OG face enhancer.
 Sculpting, brightening, and smoothing can be achieved IRL—and we’ll show you how. #NoFacetune, indeed.

 Keep scrolling to seven makeup tricks that rival the magic powers of Facetune.

 We like to describe the smoothing function on Facetune as the gateway drug to a full-blown addiction.
 Even the technologically handicapped can appreciate how one simple sweep with your finger can suddenly make your pores and lines disappear.
 To achieve this effect in real life, we have a couple tips.
-If you have large pores, consider using a smoothing, glow-giving primer before applying foundation (we’re partial to Honest Beauty’s Everything Primer, $27, and Tarte’s Timeless Smoothing Primer, $39).
+If you have large pores, consider using a smoothing, glow-giving primer before applying foundation (we’re partial to Honest Beauty Everything Primer, $22, and Tarte Timeless Smoothing Primer, $39).
 Make sure to tap—don’t rub—the primer into problem areas.
 According to makeup artist Daniel Martin, this will stabilize the formula and prevent it from rolling or peeling off.

 Next, try this makeup artist trick: “Warm up” your foundation brush by buffing it in the palm of your (clean) hand before using it to apply foundation.
 This will soften and warm the bristles, giving your foundation a more airbrushed appearance.
-Or grab a damp beauty sponge and lightly press the foundation into your skin; finish with a dusting of translucent powder or a makeup-setting mist like Make Up For Ever's Mist & Fix Setting Spray ($30), depending on the finish you desire.
+Or grab a damp beauty sponge and lightly press the foundation into your skin; finish with a dusting of translucent powder or a makeup-setting mist like Make Up For Ever Mist & Fix Setting Spray ($28), depending on the finish you desire.
 Voilà—smooth, poreless skin.

 The patch tool in Facetune allows you to make blemishes and unevenness disappear by simply replicating the area next to the offending area.
 If unevenness is your concern, concealer can always help, but we offer another choice: color correctors.
 The new generation of color correctors are light, silky, and blend so easily.
 Choose a green shade to balance any redness on your face, a peachy shade to counteract dark spots and under-eye bags, and a light blue to neutralize sallow yellow areas.
-We recommend Algenist’s Reveal Concentrated Color Correcting Drops ($38) or Stila’s Correct & Perfect Color Correcting Palette ($45), which houses all the shades you need in one sleek palette.
+We recommend Algenist Reveal Concentrated Color Correcting Drops ($38) or Stila Correct & Perfect Color Correcting Palette ($45), which houses all the shades you need in one sleek palette.
 You can spot-treat using color correctors, or, if they’re in liquid form, mix them in with your favorite foundation.

 Ahhh, the reshape and refine features—like staring into a mirror of a more chiseled version of yourself.
 Suffice to say, there are certainly deeper ramifications to this feature (hello, self-image), but we’ll just say this: Ever heard of contouring?
 Kidding, but also kind of serious.
 The easiest way to sculpt your face involves choosing a cool, taupe-based shade—powder is easier for beginners—and swiping it below your cheekbones, along your jawline, and below your hairline.
-(We’re partial to Lorac's Pro Contour Palette and Brush, $45, which gives you all the silky sculpting shades you need.)
+(We’re partial to Lorac Pro Contour Palette and Brush, $45, which gives you all the silky sculpting shades you need.)
 Then blend.
 Want to add more definition to your nose or make it appear slimmer?
 We’ve got an easy visual guide for you.
 What about your lips—want those to be more defined?
 Try this easy trick.

-Opening Image: Imaxtree
+Opening Image: Urban Outfitters